Custom Membrane Switches

 The graphic overlay surface or faceplate material is one of the main considerations in designing a custom membrane switch, with polycarbonate and polyester being the most commonly used materials.
 Polycarbonate is clearer, easier to fabricate and print but is less durable in constant use.
 Polyester is more challenging in its manufacturing, but is more durable and has better resistance to environmental conditions.
 Polycarbonate is slightly less expensive than polyester but the difference is minimal and not usually a major consideration.
 The choice should be made based on what works best with how and under what conditions the membrane switch will be used.
 Hard-coated materials are also available to reduce gloss/glare and provide added durability/scratch-resistance and chemical resistance.
 View the graphic overlay page for detailed information on these materials, or download a copy of Design Mark’s Membrane Switch Design Guide here.

 Design Mark utilizes state of the art equipment to provide customers with an exceptionally streamlined and efficient development process.
 Design Mark uses established vector-based CAD software programs such as AutoCAD, Adobe Illustrator and CorelDraw.
-Benefits of working with Design Mark include reduced lead times, higher quality control, and highly competitive costs.
+Benefits of working with Design Mark for membrane switch design and manufacturing include reduced lead times, higher quality control, and highly competitive costs.
 Learn more.

 Types of Membrane Switches from Design Mark